bubanjan/real-estate-solution/README.md

 ### 🚧 TODO · Not finished tasks, Work In Progress

-- [ ] Image upload is not finished, full support (frontend UI) + display estate pictures in listings and detail view as image gallery
+- [ ] Image upload is posible now in edit modal, but it is not totally finished in create modal, full support (frontend UI) + display estate pictures in listings and detail view as image gallery
 - [ ] Final UI/UX design polish (colors, photos, logo, backgrounds, dark/other theme, responsive layout for mobile, login menu as dropdown)

 ---